top of page

 Thesis Supervision - PhD

-• Supervisory Panel member of PhD student Jimmy McManus, "Title TBA" (2022-)
+• Supervisory Panel member of PhD student, Jimmy McManus, "An empirically grounded approach to Aristotelian virtues" (2022-)

 Graduate Lecturing